lawand/droper/readme.txt

 You can ignore build warnings when building Droper.

-The only version of Qt for Symbian that was tested is 4.7.3, which is shipped with Qt SDK 1.1.2.
+The only version of Qt for Symbian that was tested is 4.7.3 (for Symbian^1), which is shipped with Qt SDK 1.1.2.

 Distributing a custom build for Symbian requires renaming the application and specifying a different UID in the project file (so that it can be installed